Access4all/adg/pages/introduction/about/README.md

 **Bernhard Heinser**, CEO, «Access for all».

 > Years ago when I joined «Access for all», I quickly realised how hard it is to get into accessibility as an "outsider".
-Through the wonderful support of my co-workers with special needs I was finally able to merge my technical knowledge with their profound user expertise.
-With the ADG, a "roadmap" is now provided that shows the quickest ways to get from general requirements to accessible implementations.
+Through the wonderful support of my co-workers with special needs, I was finally able to merge my technical knowledge with their profound user expertise.
+With the ADG, together we provide a "roadmap" that shows the quickest ways to get from general requirements to accessible implementations.
 All of them are well-proven best practices, built on rock-solid standard techniques and cleverly avoiding typical traps and pitfalls.

 **Joshua Muheim**, web developer & accessibility expert, «Access for all».